Overview

 each with its own values; however, there is only one

-.
-For efficiency the GlobalAssignment
+GlobalAssignment.
+For efficiency the GlobalAssignment values are

-, but rather in the corresponding
+not stored in the GlobalAssignment, but rather in the corresponding

 variable instances themselves.

-All variables have a value
+All variables have a value method that returns the variable’s

 currently assigned global value.
 In other words for variable v1

-is equivalent to v1.value
+GlobalAssignment(v1) is equivalent to v1.value.
+Henceforth when

 we refer to “a variable’s value” we mean “a variable’s